bloqhead/daryn.codes.vite/src/pages/journal/breaking-changes.md

 ## The layoff

-It's Friday March 10.
+It's Friday March 9.
 I wake up and start my routine.
-Coffee, memes, brush my teeth, plan my day's tasks in my head.
+Coffee, internet memes, brush my teeth, plan my day's tasks in my head.
 I try to log into my work laptop but am greeted by the infamous administrator lockout screen on macOS.
 What the hell is going on?
 Try to access work Slack on my phone to ping someone.
 No dice.
 It kicks me out immediately.
 I get a message from a now-former colleague in another Slack we're both members of:

 > "We've been laid off."